 - In front of the Palazzo della Pilotta, the huge Piazza della Pace has an open lawn, a monument to WWII partisans and one to Giuseppe Verdi, and the footprint of a church — now defined by trees — of a church that was destroyed during wartime bombings.

 - The Palazzo del Governatore, Governor's Palace, in Piazza Garibaldi, has a beautiful facade that dates from 1760.
 The bell tower has a fascinating astronomical clock.

 - The Ducal Park, dating to the 16th century, is a nice place for a stroll and a visit to the Ducal Palace with its outstanding frescoes.

 - Parma has a number of cultural events including theater, music, and opera.
 Teatro Reggio di Parma is a beautiful, neoclassical theater with a schedule of concerts and opera.
-See the schedule or buy tickets on Select Italy.

-Near Parma - Castles, Villas and Mountains:
+Near Parma - Castles, Villas, and Mountains

 Between the Po River and the Appennino mountain range south of Parma lie a series of wonderfully preserved castles from the 14th and 15th centuries, well worth exploring if you're traveling by car.
 There are also some villas open to the public.
-The nearby Appennine Mountains provide lots of opportunity for hiking, outdoor activities, and beautiful landscapes.
+The nearby Apennine Mountains provide lots of opportunity for hiking, outdoor activities, and beautiful landscapes.

 This article was updated and expanded by Elizabeth Heath.